Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 ### Riftwalk
 - **3rd-level Voidtouched feature**

-When you cast a spell of 1st level or higher, you may spend one sorcery point to teleport to a location you can see within 30ft of you.
+When you cast a spell of 1st level or higher with a casting time of an action, you may spend one sorcery point to teleport to a location you can see within 30ft of you.

 ---